sarahhlandis/sarahhlandis/README.md

 </div>

 ### :woman_technologist: About Me :
-- :telescope: Currently working on a MERN application!
-Stay tuned....
+- :telescope: Recently finished up a site rebuild with React and Javascript.
+Check it out [here](https://www.replikaxplore.com/)!

-- :seedling: Learning about the integration of front end and backend thru the MERN stack.
+- :seedling: Learning a bit about TypeScript and SwiftUI through code, documentation and applications.

-- :zap: Check out my other projects on my [portfolio site](https://sarahsc.dev/).
+- :zap: Dig into some of my other projects on my [portfolio site](https://sarahsc.dev/).

 - :mailbox: Send me an [email](mailto:sarahlandis95@gmail.com) or connect with me here [![Linkedin Badge](https://img.shields.io/badge/-sarahhlandis-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/sarahhlandis/)